commercionetwork/commercionetwork/x/documents/spec/02_keepers.md

 # Keepers

-The keeper of the `x/documents` module enforces the following requirements.
+The keeper of the `documents` module enforces the following requirements.

 ## Requirements for Documents